Our purpose is to support the growth of quality jobs for all Aucklanders.

-Toitū enviromark Gold shows our commitment to environmental responsibility
+Toitū enviromark diamond shows our commitment to environmental responsibility

-The company’s Toitū enviromark certifications meet and exceed the requirements of ISO standards and ensure consistent and comprehensive reporting, benchmarking and management under international best practice.
+The company’s Toitū enviromark certifications meet and exceed the requirements of ISO 14001 – one of the world's best-known environmental standards – and ensure consistent and comprehensive reporting, benchmarking and management under international best practise.

 We are determined to lead by example, ensuring we can demonstrate our own sustainability credentials.
-Holding Toitū enviromark Gold accreditation means we can credibly lead initiatives which are driving sustainable outcomes for the region across many industries – from the support and delivery of major events with low carbon footprints, to supporting Auckland businesses to be more sustainable, and connecting innovative enviro-tech business with international markets.
+Holding Toitū enviromark Diamond certification means we can credibly lead initiatives which are driving sustainable outcomes for the region across many industries – from promoting sustainable tourism to supporting Auckland businesses to be more climate resilient, and connecting innovative enviro-tech business with international markets.

 ATEED's Environmental Guidelines